THE FOLLOWING 2010 PAPER WAS SELECTED AS A REVIEW OF 2009

 A European document full of good advice.
 When starting a newborn screening programme for CF it is important to take precautions in order to minimise avoidable risks and maximise benefits.
 In Europe more than 25 screening programmes have been developed, with quite marked variation in protocol design.
 CF centre care and the availability of necessary medication are essential prerequisites before the introduction of newborn screening programmes.
 It is absolutely essential that early diagnosis is followed by optimal treatment.

-Dr Carlo Castellani (figure 4) is a medical geneticist from Verona, Italy who has been involved in many projects and expert committees relating to cystic fibrosis over the past twenty years.
+Dr Carlo Castellani (fig. 7) is a medical geneticist from Verona, Italy who has been involved in many projects and expert committees relating to cystic fibrosis over the past twenty years.
 He has been particularly involved with neonatal screening and mutational analysis.